ctubio/php-proxy-keyserver/README.md

   $ netstat -l | grep http
   $ # If you dont see any output, please start the webserver daemon.

-  $ # Download and compose the php proxy with all web interface skins:
+  $ # Download and compose the php proxy with the extensible web interface:
   $ cd /var/www
   $ mkdir your.domain.name
   $ cd your.domain.name